aaronbloomfield/nws/hws/pingcmd/index.md

 When the program starts, it will be given three command line parameters.
 You can assume that the command line parameters will always be correct -- both in how many are present, and in their values.

-- The program is invoked by: `ping_shell.py server eth1 192.168.100.101`
+- An example program invocation is: `ping_shell.py server eth1 192.168.100.101`
-	- The first parameter is "server" or "client", so that your program can be in server mode or client mode
+	- The first parameter is either "server" or "client", so that your program can run in server mode or client mode
 	- The second parameter is which interface to listen to.
 	- The third parameter is the IP of the server (always), and is guaranteed to be on the network of the interface in the second parameter.

-Note that not all parameters are needed by each mode, but at least some mode needs each parameter.
+Note that not all parameters are needed by each mode, but at least one mode needs each parameter.

 Both sides should use the `sniff()` function from Scapy to sniff for ICMP packets.
 This function blocks, so you will want to use threading to start the sniffing in another thread.
 As some may not be familiar with threading in Python, here is a quick way to do it; you have to import the `threading` package: